Back to Blog

 Koi Ponds Living water gardens with fish that become family members.
 Koi can live decades and grow remarkably large, creating an evolving feature that rewards attention.

 Naturalistic Ponds Ecosystem ponds with plants, fish, and natural filtration create backyard wildlife habitats.
-The pond becomes a destination for observation and relaxation.
+The pond becomes a place people naturally check on and gather around.

 Reflecting Pools Formal features that mirror the sky, adjacent architecture, or landscape.
 Clean lines and still water create sophisticated calm.